davidobinna/Laravel-Softdelete-Manager/README.md

 Your database will be populated with table coulmns

-##4.
-Add SoftDelete in Models Class
+#Add SoftDelete in Models Class.

 You need to add Soft Delete in our Post.php model class.
 But before that, you should create migrations for adding soft delete column to posts table.
 So for this you have to run following command in command prompt.
 "php artisan make:migration add_sorft_delete_column"